pennmem/MSV_EEG/README.md

       y: J X T matrix of first differences of EEG signals at J channels over T periods (T is typically the length of the encoding period),

-      y_star: log(y^2 + 1.0e-5) mu0, C0: prior mean and covariance matrix for vector of log-vols at time 0, x_0,
+      y_star: log(y^2 + 1.0e-10)

+      mu0, C0: prior mean and covariance matrix for vector of log-vols at time 0,

       n0, V0: Inverse-Wishart prior for Sigma,

       theta0, Sigma_theta: prior for the vector theta = (\alpha,\beta),

-      N: number of particles (choosen to balance trade-off between speed and accuracy, N = 5000 typically),

       m, v, p: mixtrure means, variances, and probability vectors when linearizing y (page 3 eqn 11 and 12 in the manuscript).